-Health department leaks data of patients that accessed HIV services
+Health department leaks data of patients who accessed HIV services

 The UK’s Information Commissioner’s Office reprimanded NHS Highland for a data breach that resulted in the exposure of sensitive patient information.
 37 patients were visibly copied into a general email detailing their access to HIV services.
 The ICO did not issue a fine but publicly stated the severity of this breach and the need for stronger safeguards to be put in place concerning HIV services.
 They also instructed healthcare services to strengthen their data protection practices.
 NHS Highland has responded by including the ICO’s suggestion in their development plans and will give the Commissioner’s Office an update in June.